Smartik89/Smk-Toolkit/README.md

 ###Curently under development and not ready for production!!!
-Follow me, start this repo, watch it, if you want more details.
+Follow me, star this repo, watch it, if you want more details.
 It's Going to Be Awesome. ;)